DeepPavlovAdmin/convai/README.md

 - July 10: **'Wild' evaluation started:** Evaluation by human volunteers is open.
 Chat with competing bots!
 Bots are available in Messenger [m.me/convai.io](https://m.me/convai.io) and Telegram [t.me/Convai_chat_bot](https://t.me/Convai_chat_bot).

 - May 9: **Hackathon:** We will be organizing a *non-compulsory* hackathon around the competition: [DeepHack.Chat Hackathon](http://convai.io/#deephackchat-hackathon).
-The most promising team attending will receive a **travel grant** to attend NIPS 2018!!
+The most promising team attending will receive a **travel grant** to attend NeurIPS 2018!!

 - April 21: **Leaderboard and baselines:** Leaderboard, baseline numbers and code for training and evaluating them are up!